 Vanilla Pudding Recipe… from scratch!

 Look at the ingredients you need.
 Shouldn’t be that much of a problem!
 Believe me, try the recipe below and you’ll never make that instant box blubber again.
 No-box and no regrets.
-Do try my chocolate pudding recipe from scratch as well!
+Also try my chocolate pudding recipe from scratch!

 I am using a vanilla bean for my recipe, that’s why I have to add it to warm milk in order to make the vanilla infuse and release as much flavor as possible.
 If you are not using a vanilla bean but a drop of vanilla extract: just combine all the (cold) ingredients in a large saucepan, mix well and then let the milk thicken over medium heat for 8 to 10 minutes until you get a pudding consistency.
 Whatever you do: whisk constantly!
 Or the starch, sugar and egg yolk will sink to the bottom of the saucepan, become sticky and burn while the milk isn’t thickening at all.